-NOTE: If you are new to Katana, you can find a tutorial that will guide you through your first steps to use and understand Katana here: The Way of the Katana
+NOTE: If you are new to Katana, you can find tutorials that will guide you through your first steps to use and understand Katana here: https://learn.foundry.com/katana

 To help you get started we have some useful example projects accessible through the Help menu from inside Katana, or within your Katana installation directory under: $KATANA_HOME\demos\katana_files

 The compilation of example projects is designed to demonstrate a number of techniques within Katana.
 They cover texture resolving concepts, defining AOVs, using OpScripts, creating and using Look Files, and should be a good starting point for new users.

 Our public Katana forums for users and developers can be accessed here:

 As public forums these are aimed at being discussion areas for general issues about Katana, as well as a way of getting feedback and advice from all the existing expert users around the world.

-For formal support from The Foundry, such as to report bugs or request new features, you can use our Support Portal to open a Support ticket by following the instructions in the 'Using the Support Portal' article.
+For formal support from Foundry, such as to report bugs or request new features, you can use our Support Portal to open a Support ticket by following the instructions in the 'How to raise a support ticket' article.